anderssonlab/PRIMEloci/README.md

-Certainly!
-Here is the formatted content ready to be copied to your GitHub `README.md` file:

----

 # PRIMEloci

 PRIMEloci is a collection of scripts designed for processing and analyzing CAGE-seq data, predicting transcription start site (TSS) profiles, and filtering prediction results.
 This repository provides a flexible and modular approach to run various steps in the analysis pipeline, allowing users to execute specific steps or the entire pipeline based on their needs.